-1. All animals in the market program must have been owned and in the possession of the exhibitor as follows: (Possession is to be defined as livestock under the exhibitor's personal care)
+- 1. All animals in the market program must have been owned and in the possession of the exhibitor as follows: (Possession is to be defined as livestock under the exhibitor's personal care, weighed and tagged for MF JR SHOW) USE OF GROWTH HORMONES WILL NOT BE ALLOWED ON ANY MARKET ANIMAL. - A. Market Steers: Tag in December 2, 2023